ClaireGuerin/coding-challenge-hanno/README.md

 Simply download this repository and place wherever convenient on your machine.

 ## Requirements
-This code was developped under Python 3.7.3, and requires:
+This code was developped for Linux (Ubuntu 20.04.2 LTS) under Python 3.7.3, and requires:
 - SciPy
 - MatPlotLib

+To install these packages on Linux, run `python -m pip install --user scipy matplotlib`.

 ## Usage
 ```python